hytproject/MobileMiner/README.md

 The Payout Widget which is at the top of the screen displays the current balance for the selected pool and the progression toward the defined mining goal.
 If the specified pool does not provide an API (in the case of custom pools for example), this widget will be hidden.

 The stats about the hashrate and the accepted shares are then presented in the Device Widget.
-All the information is extracted from XLArig.
+All the information is extracted from hytrig.
 The hahsrate information comes from the 15s/30s/60s hashrate data from the output log, in this order of priority.
 The CPU and Battery temperatures are used for the AMYAC integration and static temperature protection.
-The middle screen displays the output log from XLArig as is.
+The middle screen displays the output log from hytrig as is.

 You can use the buttons at the bottom of the application to display the hashrate in the log ('H'), to pause the miner ('P') and to resume the miner ('R').
 You cannot resume the miner when the device is cooling.